mohwa/op-cordova/doc/Run.md

 2) With the device connected and ready for development, prepare your ios project:
 `cordova prepare ios`
-This will prepare the native code by creating an xcode project, installing the plugin and copying your HTML5 application into it
+This will prepare the native code by creating an xcode project, installing the plugin and copying your HTML5 application into it.
+This step is **optional**, and if you have not made any changes to your app, you can skip the `prepare` command

-3) Now run your app on the device
+2) Run your app on the device
 `cordova run ios`

-Thats it! this will compile your app, then install it on the device and opens your app automatically when ready
+3) Thats it! this will compile your app, then install it on the device and opens your app automatically when ready

 > If you run into any problems with this workflow, please feel free to